awsdocs/amazon-elasticache-docs/doc_source/redis/AutoFailover.md

 + You can use this operation to test automatic failover on up to five shards \(called node groups in the ElastiCache API and AWS CLI\) in any rolling 24\-hour period\.
 + If you call this operation on shards in different clusters \(called replication groups in the API and CLI\), you can make the calls concurrently\.
 + If you call this operation multiple times on different shards in the same Redis \(cluster mode enabled\) replication group, the first node replacement must complete before a subsequent call can be made\.
-+ To determine whether the node replacement is complete you can check Events using the Amazon ElastiCache console, the AWS CLI, or the ElastiCache API\.
-Look for the following automatic failover related events, listed here in order of occurrence:
++ To determine whether the node replacement is complete you can check events using the Amazon ElastiCache console, the AWS CLI, or the ElastiCache API\.
+Look for the following events related to automatic failover, listed here in order of likely occurrence:

   1. Replication group message: `Test Failover API called for node group <node-group-id>`